19475 N. Grayhawk Drive

-Scottsdale, AZ 85260-2223
+Scottsdale, AZ 85255.

-Bob partnered with his wife, Sharon Cottor, MSW, in their professional practice when they moved to Arizona in 1971.
+Bob partnered with his wife, Sharon Cottor, MSW, in a joint professional practice when they moved to Phoenix, Arizona, in 1971.
+His work emphasized collaboration, positive living, positive aging, relationship enrichment, a strong focus on the future and, overall, effectively creating meaningful change.
 Bob and Sharon founded the Institute for Creative Change in Phoenix in 1980 to provide a forum for practicing professionals to explore and create effective change practices in their work with individuals, couples, families and organizations.
-Over the past 30 years, Bob has taught and trained a large number of mental health professionals as well as professionals from other disciplines in a constructionist, collaborative, appreciative and relational-based approach to creative change.
+Throughout his years in practice, Bob has taught and trained a large number of mental health professionals as well as professionals from other disciplines in a constructionist, collaborative, appreciative and relational approach to creative change.

 Bob and Sharon co-authored a chapter, Relational Inquiry and Relational Responsibility: The Practice of Change, in the book Relational Responsibility: Resources for Sustainable Dialogue edited by Sheila McNamee and Ken Gergen and published by Sage in 1998.
 Bob also co-authored the book Experiential Learning Exercises in Social Construction published by the Taos Institute in 2004.

 Bob closed his psychiatric and forensic practice in 2007 after 45 years of clinical work.
 He received a special citation for Outstanding Contributions to the Field from the Arizona Association of Marriage and Family Therapy in 1992.
 He also received an Award for Significant Contribution to Family Law from the Arizona Association of Family and Conciliation Courts in February 2008.